 So why are marijuana-derived CBD sugar candies selling so much more?

 According to Brightfield data, sugar candy is the top-selling edible subcategory in the marijuana market at large, comprising 15% of all non-flower sales in 2017.
 It makes sense, then, that marijuana manufacturers launched CBD products as extensions of these lines, thinking of them as product variants.
 But if they want to tap in to new market segments who will use the product as a complement to their wellness-oriented lifestyles, selling candy that appeals most to recreational consumers is not the best approach.

 Manufacturers hoping to successfully market and sell CBD-dominant products must rethink both their development and branding strategies altogether.
 If you are thinking of launching a CBD line, it may be worthwhile to ask yourself the following questions:

 Is my flagship product more popular with recreational consumers or medical consumers?

 This can be a tough question to answer, considering there is significant user group overlap in the flower, edibles, and some concentrates product categories.
 Topicals, tinctures, oils, and capsules manufacturers will have more clarity, as these are each common forms of medicine.

 And given what I’m producing, can my brand potentially resonate better with recreational users or medical users?

 As a business owner, it can be challenging not to get bogged down in day-to-day tactical decisions at the expense of making thoughtful, long-term strategic decisions.
-If you are considering launching or improving your CBD line, Brightfield Group’s CBD industry reports may help you ensure your marketing strategies are contributing to brand equity, and not holding you back from reaching your potential.
+If you are considering launching or improving your CBD line, comprehensive and actionable insights can help you ensure your marketing strategies are contributing to brand equity, and not holding you back from reaching your potential.